Floppy/Marlin-Bitmaps/README.md

   * Include an image of the resulting display in the PR
   * If you can, include an ASCII Art version of the image in the code - the generator tool can do this for you.

+By submitting a PR, you agree that your file can be released under the MIT open source license, and can be reused for any purpose without restriction.

 No offensive or NSFW images will be accepted.
 See CODE_OF_CONDUCT.md for more information.